• Menu

 4. Hanging Baskets and Planters

 Hanging baskets and planters are a classic option for vertical gardening, providing a visually appealing and space-saving solution for seniors.
-Available in various materials and styles, hanging planters can be suspended from ceiling hooks or wall brackets, creating a cascading garden effect.
+In various materials and styles, hanging planters can be suspended from ceiling hooks or wall brackets, creating a cascading garden effect.
 Seniors should opt for lightweight materials and easy-to-maintain plants to ensure effortless upkeep and minimal strain on their indoor garden.

 5. Repurposed Household Items